Skip to main content

 Documents path (for content not in a connector)

 If you have material that doesn’t live in one of the supported tools — a pitch deck, a one-off PDF, a CSV from your data vendor — upload it directly via Documents.
-It joins the same brain context as connector data.
+It joins the same Lab context as connector data.